lukmanr/CLVPipelines/README.md

 #### Uploading and starting the pipeline
 To run the pipeline using Kubeflows Pipelines UI:
 - Connect to Kubeflow Pipelines UI.
-If you deployed Kubeflow using the Deployment Manager the Kubeflow Dashboard is available at `https:[DEPLOYMENT_NAME].endpoints.[YOUR_PROJECT_ID].cloud.goog`.
+If you deployed Kubeflow using the Deployment Manager the Kubeflow Dashboard is available at `https://[DEPLOYMENT_NAME].endpoints.[YOUR_PROJECT_ID].cloud.goog`.
 The Kubeflow Pipelines UI is accessible from the Kubeflow Dashboard.
 - Upload the compile pipeline's `.tar.gz` file.
 The file can be found in a GCS path configured during the build process
 - Configure the experiment and run the pipeline following the procedure described in [Kubeflow Pipelines Quickstart](https://www.kubeflow.org/docs/pipelines/pipelines-quickstart).
 Set the required parameters and if required change the default values.